Drawing beautiful maps programmatically with R, sf and ggplot2 — Part 1: Basics

 Here is an example with the polygons of the countries filled with a

-), using black for the outline of the
+green color (argument fill), using black for the outline of the

-countries (argument color
+countries (argument color):

 ggplot(data = world) +